ffrosch/vue-simple-suggest/README.md

 A simple autocomplete for Vue 3.

-Forked from [@tbl0605/vue-simple-suggest](https://github.com/tbl0605/vue-simple-suggest) which was forked from [@KazanExpress/vue-simple-suggest](https://github.com/KazanExpress/vue-simple-suggest).
+Forked from [@VojtechLanka/vue-simple-suggest](https://github.com/VojtechLanka/vue-simple-suggest) which was forked from [@tbl0605/vue-simple-suggest](https://github.com/tbl0605/vue-simple-suggest) which was forked from [@KazanExpress/vue-simple-suggest](https://github.com/KazanExpress/vue-simple-suggest).

 ## Install